Kumar-laxmi/Algorithms/Python/Greedy-Algorithm/TravellingSalesmanPython.md

   represents the similarity measure between two DNA fragments.

 3)Astronomy: The Travelling Salesman Problem is applied by astronomers to minimize the time spent observing various sources.

+•COMPLEXITY

+1)Time Complexity: There are a total of 2N subproblems for each node.
+So the total number of subproblems would be N*2N.
+Each of the sub-problems requires linear time

+to solve.
+If the origin node is not specified, we have to run loops for N nodes.

+So the total time complexity for an optimal solution would be the Number of nodes * Number of subproblems * time to solve each sub-problem.
+The time complexity can be

+defined as O(N2 * 2^N).

+2)Space Complexity: The dynamic programming approach uses memory to store C(S, i), where S is a subset of the vertices set.
+There is a total of 2N subsets for each

+node.

+So, the space complexity is O(2^N).